 The Associate Degree Nursing program exists to prepare students to enter the health care delivery system as registered nurses.
 The program provides a gateway for entry into the health care system at the technical level of nursing.
-The program is based on the community philosophy that each applicant who meets entry requirements should be given the opportunity to achieve this goal.
-The faculty and the students share the responsibility for learning.
-Learning is a continuous process which takes place within the individual students.
+The program is based on the community college philosophy that each applicant who meets entry requirements should be given the opportunity to achieve this goal.
 Nursing practice incorporates clinical application of a broad base of knowledge and skill with utilization of the nursing process.
 Clinical experiences in various community health care agencies are incorporated into the nursing curriculum.
-These experiences are under the direction of the instructors of nursing and are planned to meet individual learning needs.
-Evaluation occurs within the clinical area and within the base of knowledge.
-Competence is evaluated jointly by faculty and student continuously and at specific intervals.
+These experiences are under the direction of the instructors of nursing and are selected to correlate nursing practice with current nursing therapy.
+Evaluation of student competence occurs within the clinical area and within the base of knowledge and is conducted jointly by faculty and students at specific intervals.

 Successful completion of the nursing program leads to the award of an Associate of Applied Science Degree and permits the student to apply to take the National Council Licensing Examination for Registered Nurses given by the State Board of Nursing.
-Permission to take the examination may be denied by the Board of Nursing for reasons which include, but are not limited to fraud/ deceit in making application, felony or misdemeanor convictions or charges pending in any state, and drug or alcohol misuse.
+Permission to take the examination may be denied by the Board of Nursing for reasons which include, but are not limited to, fraud/ deceit in making application, felony or misdemeanor convictions or charges pending in any state, and drug or alcohol misuse.

-In addition to regular college tuition and fees, ADN student will have other expenses for such things as uniforms, workbooks, nursing achievement tests, professional liability insurance, and fees for licensing exam.
+In addition to regular college tuition and fees, ADN student will have other expenses, for such things as uniforms, workbooks, nursing achievement tests, professional liability insurance, and fees for licensing exam.
 Students in the program are responsible for their own transportation to and from clinical agencies.
+Students are obligated to abide by the policies and procedures of the clinical agencies to which they are assigned.
+Evening clinical rotations may be required.